 Any injury that leaves you with a permanent disability or impairment may be considered catastrophic.
 Likewise, an injury that requires extreme medical intervention and costly ongoing treatment and therapy is considered serious.
 Examples of serious injuries include the following:

-When the accident that led to your serious injuries was caused by another person’s negligence, your attorney will have to negotiate or sue for a settlement that will cover current costs and anticipate future costs of treatment, adaptation, and care.
+When the accident that led to your serious injuries was caused by another person’s negligence, your Florida personal injury attorney will have to negotiate or sue for a settlement that will cover current costs and anticipate future costs of treatment, adaptation, and care.

 What Kinds of Accidents Result in Serious Injuries?

 Any time you leave your house—and sometimes even when you stay home—you risk an accident that causes a catastrophic injury.
 However, when the accident was caused by the carelessness or negligence of another person or business, that party should be held accountable for your losses.
 Examples of catastrophic accidents include:

 The most common cause of catastrophic injury is a car, truck, or motorcycle crash.
 Spinal cord injury, TBI, amputations, and disfigurements can all result from a vehicle crash caused by a negligent driver.